 - Be sure that all safety devices are connected.
 Safety device terminals work on normally closed connections so if terminals 3, 4, and 5 are not connected to negative terminals the gate opener will not function.
-Secondary safety devices are always recommended by Gate Crafters and FAAC, if you choose to only use the inherent obstruction sensing featured in the Estate Swing control board you must connect terminals 3, 4, 5 to a negative terminal (12, 13, 14, or 15). - Be sure your arm is mounted correctly, IF the setback is off there may be not enough leverage to move the gate. - Be sure the power LED is on steady.
+Secondary safety devices are always recommended by Gate Crafters and FAAC, if you choose to only use the inherent obstruction sensing featured in the Estate Swing control board you must connect terminals 3, 4, 5 to a negative terminal (12, 13, 14, or 15). - Be sure your arm is mounted correctly, IF the gate movement pin in the arm is not 3 turns back from the physical end position of the arm in the closed position, the opener may stick and not move. - Be sure the power LED is on steady.
 See page 27 for power LED interpretations.
 The battery supplied should be charged for 12 hours before beginning the learning process. - Be sure that the polarity of the arm wiring is correct.
 For standard Pull-To-Open operation the Blue wire should be connected to the left and Brown wire connected to the right.
 Reverse the polarity for Push-To-Open Operation. - Check the fuse to be sure the fuse is not blown.
 It can be tested visually or with a volt meter by checking for continuity between the two prongs of the fuse. - Check the force setting, D variable.
 4 is the highest.
 Try moving the force to high. - Check the speed setting, E variable.
 If the gate is heavy and tries to move too quickly, sometimes the jerk of the gate at the beginning may set off the obstruction sensing.
 Move the speed setting down to 1. - Try removing the opener arm from the gate mounting bracket.
 Run the cycle with the arm off the gate.
 If the opener moves, check your gate for levelness, greased hinges, and weight/length ratios.
 Note: moving your gate from the end by hand may seem very easy.
 A true test would be moving the gate from the gate mounting bracket just as the operator would.